 It is important to have a wide range of such materials, since various properties need to be considered for applications:

 - Beginning with the most essential optical properties, the transmission wavelength bands are quite different, often excluding a whole range of materials for a certain application.
 The materials also have very different values of refractive index and chromatic dispersion.
 Many infrared materials exhibit quite strong optical nonlinearities.

 - The possibility of getting of broadband anti-reflection coatings depends on refractive indices and the availability of suitable coating materials.

 - Some materials have very high thermal expansion coefficients and thermo-optic coefficients (e.g. dn/dT), which in combination with residual absorption can lead to strong thermo-optic effects such as thermal lensing.

-- There are big differences concerning mechanical robustness: some are extremely fragile or quite soft, while others are robust and durable.
+- There are big differences concerning mechanical robustness: some products are extremely fragile or quite soft, while others are robust and durable.
 Different optical fabrication techniques are required for cutting and surface finishing, and the results in terms of practically achievable surface quality (e.g. scratch–dig specifications) also differ significantly.